 But there is more to know.
 While cannabis might be illegal in some parts of the world, its derivative CBD – the focus of this article – is often legal for use for health and wellness purposes.

-Because hemp is sometimes confused with marijuana, there is still some stigma towards hemp-derived CBD.
+Because hemp is sometimes confused with marijuana, there is still some stigma toward hemp-derived CBD Pre-rolls.
 However, from a legal perspective, hemp-derived CBD is legal and possession should pose no legal issues in most of the United States and many countries, but it is important to understand how the law around CBD use and possession works in whatever country you find yourself.

 Hemp-derived CBD is the only type of CBD that is legal in most countries.
 CBD is also found in the marijuana plant.
 Marijuana-derived CBD is not legal in most countries because the growth and cultivation of marijuana are not legal.